 Helix Core is often used in diverse topologies, with many servers acting as replicas.
 Helix Core quickly delivers assets to contributors in development centers and studios around the globe.

-When it comes to observability, it provides logging features that include the raw data you need.
+When it comes to observability and monitoring, Helix Core provides logging features that include the raw data you need.
 Logging can be combined with client commands to automate workflows.

 Your Observability Tool Stack